solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/03-Data-Structure.md

 UPDATE invoices
 SET metadata = '{"additional_info": "value", "extra_field": 123}'
 WHERE id = 1;

+-- Create a GIN index on the JSONB column
+CREATE INDEX idx_invoices_metadata ON invoices USING GIN (metadata);

+-- Query the record based on one of the JSONB elements SELECT * FROM invoices
+WHERE metadata @> '{"extra_field": 123}';
 ```

+- `@>` checks if model_output contains the specified JSON key-value pair.

 By leveraging JSONB, AI services can store, retrieve, and evolve their data structures efficiently.
 This approach ensures that new AI-driven insights, feature extraction, and model outputs can be incorporated into the system without rigid schema modifications, ultimately accelerating the deployment and scaling of AI solutions within PostgreSQL environments.